emqx/cloud-docs/en_US/connect_to_deployments/esp32_with_micropython.md

 ## More

-Now, you can successfully connect to EMQX Cloud on ESP32 using MicroPython's umqtt module.
+Now, you can successfully connect to EMQX Platform on ESP32 using MicroPython's umqtt module.
 You can download the sample code at [here](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Micropython).
 At the same time, you can also find more demo examples in other languages on [GitHub](https://github.com/emqx/MQTT-Client-Examples).